shammy-lp/aircraft-performance-metrics/README.md

     - **Heatmaps** were used to display the correlation matrix between multiple variables to detect clusters of related features.
     - I also grouped the data by categorical variables (e.g., `aircraft_make`, `flight_phase`) to compare how key metrics like `total_injuries` and `accident_cost` varied across these categories.

+### Results
+### **1. Safety Analysis**
+#### **Weather Condition vs. Severity of Injury**
+I Examined how adverse weather conditions like VMC highly influenced the severity of injuries in incidents.
+  **Key Insights**:
+  - Severe weather incidents like VMC result in a higher percentage of fatal and serious injuries compared to incidents in IMC then UMC because it had the least number of injuries.

+#### **Number of Injuries vs. Number of engines**
+ I Explored whether incidents involving a high number of injuries have a stronger correlation with the number of engines that the aircraft had.
+  **Key Insights**:
+  - Aircraft with less number of engines have a disproportionately higher share of total injuries.
+  - Correlation coefficient between number of injuries and the number of engines of the aircraft is weak positive correlation (/r/=).

+### **2. Operational Analysis**
+#### **Total Injuries vs. Amateur-Built vs. Number of Engines**
+I investigated if amateur-built aircraft and the number of engines correlates with higher injury rates.
+  **Key Insights**:
+  - The aircraft with faulty amatuer during building are associated with more injuries than professionally built ones due to construction quality variances.
+  - Single-engine aircraft incidents result in more injuries per accident compared to multi-engine aircraft, especially in amateur-built cases.
+  - Findings could indicate the number of engines significantly reduces injury risk (\(p < 0.05\)).

+### **3. Financial Analysis**
+#### **Aircraft Make, Damage Level, and Total Injuries**
+- I assessed how specific aircraft make and damage levels correlate with financial losses and injury rates.
+  **Key Insights**:
+  -  The Aircraft Make with destroyed and substantial damage, correlates with the highest injury rates.
+  - Severe damage leads to greater financial losses due to higher repair/replacement costs and legal liabilities.

+### **4. Marketability Analysis**
+#### **Aircraft Category, Purpose of Flight, and Country**
+- **Objective**: Analyze the market demand and performance across different countries and the purposesof the flight.
+  **Key Insights**:
+  - General aviation has higher accident rates and correlates with personal and commercial use in the countries.
+  - Commercial aircraft in the USA showed the highest injury count, a higher accident rate and higher marketability due to safety perception.
+ - Recreational flights have more amateur-built aircraft, reducing perceived reliability.

+### Recommendations
+Investing in the aviation market requires careful analysis of safety, operational efficiency, financial performance, and market trends.
+Below are recommendations for potential investors based on insights derived from aviation data analysis:

+### **1. Safety Recommendations**
+- **Invest in Advanced Weather Predicting Systems**:Support operators or manufacturers that incorporate advanced weather forecasting tools and onboard safety technologies.
+- **Focus on Modern Fleets**: Prioritize companies operating newer aircraft models with improved safety features.

+### **2. Operational Efficiency Recommendations**
+- **Professional Fleet Investment**: Avoid companies relying heavily on amateur-built aircraft to minimize operational risks.
+- **Multi-Engine Aircraft Preference**: Invest in operators focusing on multi-engine aircraft for greater safety and operational reliability.
+- **Efficiency in Ground Operations**: Support companies reducing turnaround times and optimizing resource allocation for stable operations.

+### **3. Marketability Recommendations**
+- **Commercial Over General Aviation**: Focus on commercial operators in regulated markets to capitalize on perceived safety and reliability.
+- **Market-Specific Investments**: Support airlines expanding into high-demand regions like Asia-Pacific for better growth prospects.
+- **Premium Offerings and Niche Markets**: Invest in companies providing premium services or catering to specialized markets like private charters.

+### **4. Financial Performance Recommendations**
+- **Focus on Reliable Manufacturers**: Avoid investing in operators using older or damage-prone aircraft models.
+- **Diversified Revenue Streams**: Choose companies with auxiliary income sources, such as cargo services or airport operations.
+- **Fuel Efficiency and Cost Control**: Invest in operators adopting fuel-efficient aircraft to reduce operational costs and enhance profitability.